ARMmbed/mbed-os-5-docs/docs/refs/porting/mbed_os_targets.md

-### Adding target support to Arm Mbed OS 5
+### Adding target support

-Adding a new microcontroller to Arm Mbed OS depends on CMSIS-CORE and CMSIS-Pack.
+Adding a new microcontroller to Arm Mbed OS 5 depends on CMSIS-CORE and CMSIS-Pack.
 Please make sure that the microcontroller already has these available.

 #### Adding a new microcontroller and board